sampoves/parking-in-helsinki-region/README.md

     - Enter or leave an experimental mobile mode
 * Multilingual
   - All strings translated between English and Finnish with the press of a button
+  - Most of the translated strings are easily edited in their respective json files
+    - Rest of translations are located inside the function `translate()`
 * Search functionality
   - Search for locations and addresses in the research area
 * Cookies